nomicness/a-whole-new-world/laws.md

 Multiply the Battle Impact by ten (10) and divide by the number of Players on the losing side of the Battle, rounded to the nearest whole number.
 This is the Battle Cost.
-Subtract a number of points equal to the Battle Cost from each Player on the losing side of the Battle from their point value permenently.
+Subtract a number of points equal to the Battle Cost from each Player on the losing side of the Battle from their point value permanently.

 If any Player's point value is reduced to zero (0) or below, they are removed from War.

 If either the Attacker or Defender is removed from War, the War has ended and the Victor is the remaining Attacker or Defender.

-Battles continue until either the Attacker or Defender's point vaule is reduced to zero (0) or below, or either the Attacker or Defender Surrender.
+Battles continue until either the Attacker or Defender's point value is reduced to zero (0) or below, or either the Attacker or Defender Surrender.

 When a Player Surrenders, the opposing Player is considered the Victor.
 The Loser then gives the Victor half of their remaining point balance rounded to the nearest whole number.
 This is considered the Spoils Of War.

 The Victor may distribute any of the Spoils to their Allies in any manner.